-Plant based protein supplements are a great alternative for those who are allergic to whey or dairy proteins.
+Plant-based protein supplements are a great alternative for those who are allergic to whey or dairy proteins.
 However, plant-based protein sources might also be common allergens as well so make sure you always read the labels carefully.
-Common plant based protein supplements that most people can consume without worry of an allergic reaction include hemp, chia, and pea.
+Common plant-based protein supplements that most people can consume without the worry of an allergic reaction include hemp, chia, and pea.

 9. Nutrient Rich

 It’s a common myth that plant-based proteins are not as complete as animal protein, but just not true.
 Plant proteins build just as much lean muscle as whey protein.
 For example, rice protein contains all the essential amino acids that you would find in whey protein, but just at a lower level.
 If you consume a high enough dose, you’ll digest the optimal levels of all the key amino acids including leucine.